ABBY MANDEL (1932 - 2008)

 ABBY'S LEGACY: The Growth of Green City Market

-In 2008, with the addition of the Indoor Market, Green City Market became a year-round market, remaining open November through April, first in the Lincoln Park Zoo and now in The Peggy Notebaert Nature Museum, in order to feed Chicagoans and keep our farmers in business all year long.
+In 2008, with the addition of the Indoor Market, Green City Market became a year-round market, remaining open November through April, first in the Lincoln Park Zoo, then in The Peggy Notebaert Nature Museum, and now in Avondale, in order to feed Chicagoans and keep our farmers in business all year long.
 In 2014, Green City Market expanded to a third location, GCM West Loop, which began in a local parking lot and then migrated to Mary Bartelme Park in 2018.